Eigenvalue collisions for periodic matrix families associated with Ginibre matrices: Model Description

 In this work, rather than studying asymptotic distributions, we want to draw attention to the more empirical question of detecting eigenvalue collisions as we vary the parameters $s$ and $t$, even for small $N$.

-Increasing the parameter $t$ 'turns' the eigenvalues of the model counterclockwise.
-The figures show one set of eigenvalues (red circles) trailing the next set of eigenvalues after a small increase of $t$ (blue stars).
-Notice that the eigenvalues in the outer part of the domain are moving much more slowly than the eigenvalues in the inner part.
+Increasing $t$ induces a counter-clockwise rotation of the eigenvalues.
+Figure~\ref{fig:rotating_circle} displays the eigenvalues at a fixed $s$ for two nearby values of $t$: the red dots correspond to $t=0$, and the blue stars to $t=0.005$.
+The eigenvalues near the boundary of the domain move more slowly than those near the center.

-Recalling that $U(0) = U(1)$, as $t$ increases from zero to one, most eigenvalues won't make a complete turn to return to their original positions.
-Still, each eigenvalue \emph{must return to the original position of some other eigenvalue}, as $t$ reaches $1$.
-This leads to a nontrivial permutation $\sigma(s)$ associated with the matrix process at each value of $s \in [0,1]$.
-If two close values $s_0 < s_1$ are such that $\sigma(s_0) \neq \sigma(s_1)$, we should expect collisions to occur somewhere in $[s_0,s_1] \times [0, 1]$.
-In order to more efficiently locate the eigenvalue collisions, we actually apply this same principle (of tracking eigenvalues along a closed curve) to more regular partitions of the $(s,t)$-domain $[0,1]^2$ (e.g. sub-squares, rather than stripes, see Section 2).
+Since $U(0) = U(1)$, as $t$ evolves from $0$ to $1$, each eigenvalue must eventually return to the original position of some eigenvalue, although most will not trace a full cycle individually.
+This yields a non-trivial permutation $\sigma(s)$ associated with the matrix process at each $s \in [0,1]$.
+When $\sigma(s_0) \neq \sigma(s_1)$ for nearby values $s_0 < s_1$, (or more concretely, if their conjugacy classes don't match) a collision is expected to occur for some $(s,t) \in [s_0,s_1] \times [0,1]$.
+To locate such collisions more efficiently, we refine the $(s,t)$-domain by partitioning $[0,1]^2$ into smaller sub-squares rather than stripes (see Section~\ref{subsection:grid-search}).

-The model remains valid if we replace the unit circle with a diagonal matrix whose values follow any parameterized curve.
-By the bi-unitary invariance of the Ginibre matrix, the actual shape of the matrix $U$ should not be too important.

-The diagonal shape provides a convenient way to prescribe eigenvalues flowing along a curve.
-In this work we use three curves: the unit circle, a concatenation of the upper unit semicircle followed by three smaller semicircles of radius $1/3$ that we will refer to as 'circuit' in this work (left figure), and a crossing curve along the contour of two opposing sectors (right figure).
+The model remains well-posed if the unit circle is replaced by any diagonal matrix whose entries lie along a different parametrized curve.
+Due to the bi-unitary invariance of the Ginibre matrix, the specific shape of the matrix $U$ should not substantially affect the model.
+The diagonal structure provides a convenient way to prescribe eigenvalues flowing along a curve.
+In this work, we consider three specific examples: the unit circle; a \emph{circuit} curve formed by concatenating the upper unit semicircle with three smaller semicircles of radius $1/3$ (Figure~\ref{fig:curves}, left); and a \emph{crossing} curve flowing along the edges of two opposing sectors (Figure~\ref{fig:curves}, right).

-These curves are convenient because they are both easy to parametrize and they both enclose a rational portion of the unit disc surface ($5/9$ and $1/2$ respectively).

-We use permutations to count and locate eigenvalue collisions (see Section 2).
-In Section 3, we discuss some initial statistics about these collisions, including the use of other curves.
-In Section 4, we briefly discuss our implementation.

-Appendix A includes high-resolution illustrations of the evolution of the matrix-eigenvalue permutation process with their collision points, for $N=10$, in four different situations with three different curves.
-Appendix B includes the first $s$-window of eigenvalue tracks for special cases of traceless Bernoulli matrices.
-Appendix C includes illustrations of the eigenvalue tracks for the first values of $s$ for the circular case with $N=100$.